Celebrate Purim at Mishkon!

 Megillah Reading and Spiel

-This Purim night will kick off with a family-friendly Purim celebration at Mishkon will feature music, snacks, face painting, hamantaschen, and costumes!
-So partake in the religious observance of dressing up to enjoy a costume parade to fulfill the tradition of wearing masks, hiding our identity – or revealing our true identity.
+7:15 p.m. at Mishkon Tephilo (206 Main Street Venice, CA)Mishkon's Megillah Reading and Spiel will feature music, snacks, hamantaschen, and costumes!
+So partake in the religious observance of dressing to fulfill the tradition of wearing masks, hiding our identity – or revealing our true identity.

-Our second Megillah Reading is geared towards adults.
 Purim celebrates a profound reversal of fortune — the deliverance of the Jews of ancient Persia from persecution.
 Rescued by heroic intervention from Queen Esther and her cousin Mordechai, the Jewish people were saved from the diabolical plot of the evil Haman.
-The story of Purim, recalled in Megilat Esther, or the Book of Esther, is laced with the very relevant themes of concealing one’s identity and overcoming the baseless hatred of the Jewish people.
+The story of Purim, recalled in Megillat Esther, or the Book of Esther, is laced with the very relevant themes of concealing one’s identity and overcoming the baseless hatred of the Jewish people.
 Let's gather in our costumes to hear the Megillah, laugh, make l’chayims, and celebrate our very Jewish story.

-One of the ways we celebrate Purim is through sending Mishloach Manot, “gift baskets of food” to each other to share the joy of our redemption in the Purim story.
+One of the ways we celebrate Purim is through sending Mishloach Manot, “gift baskets of food,” to one another other to share the joy of our redemption in the Purim story.
 Mishkonians are hard at work preparing gift bags of hamantaschen and other goodies, to be hand-delivered to every family and staff member in the Mishkon community before the holiday.

 You can send to specific recipients for $9.00 per gift bag or to the entire membership for $720.
 When you make your Mishloach Manot purchase, you can also sign up to bake hamantaschen, fill bags, or deliver the bags to fellow Mishkonians!
 Click here to order your bags!